Lekensteyn/pdf.js-wiki/Contributing.md

 ```

 ### 6) Pull Request
 Create a pull request on github for your feature branch.
 The code will then be reviewed and tested further by our pdfbot.

 ### 7) Code Review & Further Testing
+In addition to the github pull request workflow, it's highly recommended that you setup some form of communication with pdf.js team via #pdfjs IRC channel at irc.mozilla.org or e-mail.
+That will help to find a reviewer for your patch and speed up the review process.

 A collaborator will kick off further testing and do a code review.

 ### 8) Merging to Master